avishaigonen123/TestsShuffler/README.md

-# TestsShuffler
+# Mixwer
-This will shuffle tests questions
+Belender answers of tests in JCT